awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

       As you set the allocation for each treatment, the **Holdout** value adjusts to represent the total percentage of users who will not receive messages delivered by this campaign\.

 1. When you finish defining your treatments, choose **Next step**\.

+## Testing Messages<a name="campaigns-message-test"></a>

+Amazon Pinpoint can display a preview of a message that you can view before you schedule the message to be sent\.
+You can also send a test message to a small group of recipients for testing purposes\.
+You can send test messages for email, SMS, and mobile push campaigns\.

+When you send test messages, consider the following factors:
++ You're charged for sending test messages as if they were regular campaign messages\.
+For example, if you send 10,000 test emails in a month, you're charged USD $1\.00 for sending the test emails\.
+For more information about pricing, see [Amazon Pinpoint Pricing](https://aws.amazon.com/pinpoint/pricing/)\.
++ Test messages count toward your account's sending limits\.
+For example, if your account is authorized to send 10,000 emails per 24\-hour period, and you send 100 test emails, you can send up to 9,900 additional emails in the same 24\-hour period\.
++ When you send a test message to specific users, you can specify up to 10 addresses\.
+Use commas to separate multiple addresses\.
+**Note**
+The word "address" \(as it's used in this section\) can refer to any of the following: an email address, a mobile phone number, an endpoint ID, or a device token\.
++ When you send a test SMS message to specific phone numbers, the numbers must be listed in E\.164 format\.
+That is, they must include a plus sign \(\+\), the country code without a leading zero, and the complete subscriber number, including area code\.
+E\.164\-formatted numbers shouldn't contain parentheses, periods, hyphens, or any symbols other than the plus sign\.
+E\.164 phone numbers can have a maximum of 15 digits\.
++ When you send a test push notification, the addresses must be either endpoint IDs or device tokens\.
++ When you send a test message to a segment, you can only choose one segment\.
+Additionally, you can only choose segments that contain 100 endpoints or fewer\.
++ When you send a test message to a segment, Amazon Pinpoint creates a campaign for that test\.
+The name of the campaign contains the word "test", followed by four random alphanumeric characters, followed by the name of the campaign\.
+These campaigns aren't counted toward the maximum number of active campaigns that your account can contain\.
+Amazon Pinpoint doesn't create a new campaign when you send a test message to specific recipients\.
++ Events that are associated with test messages are counted in the metrics for the parent campaign\.
+For example, the Delivered chart in the Campaign dashboard includes the number of test messages that were successfully delivered\.

+### Sending a Test Message<a name="campaigns-message-test-send"></a>

+It's often helpful to send a test message to actual recipients in order to make sure that your message appears correctly when your customers receive it\.
+By sending a test version of a message, you can test incremental improvements to the content and appearance of your message without impacting the status of your campaign\.

+There are two ways to send a test message: you can send it to an existing segment, or you can send it to a list of addresses that you specify\.
+The method you choose depends on your use case\.
+For example, if you have a regular group of people who test your messages, you might find it helpful to create a segment that contains all of their endpoints\.
+If you need to send to a group of testers that changes regularly, or to a dynamically generated address, you might find it easier to manually specify your recipients\.

+**To send a test message to a segment**

+1. Under the message editor, choose **Test campaign message**\.

+1. On the **Test campaign** dialog box, under **Send test to**, choose **A segment**\.

+1. Use the drop\-down list to choose the segment you want to send the test message to\.
+**Note**
+Amazon Pinpoint automatically removes all segments that contain 100 endpoints or more from this list\.

+1. Choose **Send test campaign**\.

+**To send a test message to specific recipients**

+1. Under the message editor, choose **Send a test message**\.

+1. On the **Test campaign** dialog box, under **Send test to**, choose one of the options in the following table\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/campaigns-message.html)

+1. Choose **Send test campaign**\.

+### Previewing an Email Without Sending It<a name="campaigns-message-test-preview"></a>

+Amazon Pinpoint can generate a preview of an email message without sending it\.
+This feature is helpful when you want to quickly verify that a message renders as you expect it to before you send a test\.

+Note that this preview only shows how the message would appear if it were rendered by your web browser\.
+As a best practice, you should still send test emails to several recipients and view those test messages using a variety of devices and email clients\.

+**To preview an email**
++ Under the message editor, choose **Preview message**\.
+A preview of your email appears in a new window\.

 ## Message Templates<a name="campaigns-message-templates"></a>